bids-standard/bids-specification/src/02-common-principles.md

 ## The Inheritance Principle

+- Any metadata file (such as `.json`, `.bvec` or `.tsv`) MAY be defined at any directory level.
+- For a given data file, any metadata file at that directory level or higher is applicable to that data file if:
+  - the metadata and the data filenames possess the same suffix,
-Any metadata file (such as `.json`, `.bvec` or `.tsv`) MAY be defined at any directory level.
-For any given data file, any metadata file at that directory level or higher that does not include any entities absent from the name of the data file and possesses the same suffix are applicable to that data file.
-Such files are loaded from the top of the directory hierarchy downwards, such that values from the top level are inherited by all data files at lower levels to which it is applicable unless overridden by a value for the same key present in another metadata file at a lower level (though it is RECOMMENDED to minimise the extent of such overrides).
-There is no notion of "unsetting" a key/value pair.
+  - the metadata filename does not include any entity absent from the data filename.
+- Such files are loaded from the top of the directory hierarchy downwards, such that values from the top level are inherited by all data files at lower levels to which it is applicable unless overridden by a value for the same key present in another metadata file at a lower level (though it is RECOMMENDED to minimise the extent of such overrides).
+- There is no notion of "unsetting" a key/value pair.

 Example 1: Demonstration of inheritance principle